 In the fitness industry, for example, a product displaying impressive transformations captures the attention of potential customers and convinces them of its efficacy.

-By presenting tangible evidence of the desired outcomes, before-and-after demonstrations serve as compelling social proof, demonstrating the potential benefits and motivating individuals to engage with the product or service.
+By presenting tangible evidence of the desired outcomes, before-and-after demonstrations serve as compelling social evidence, demonstrating the potential benefits and motivating individuals to engage with the product or service.

 Here is an example of the before-and-after social proof section on the website of a dental care clinic: